 No Completion, No Fee

 This is a guarantee that means if your transaction doesn’t complete for any reason, you will not be charged for your Conveyancer’s time.
-Please note that if any disbursements have been paid for (searches for example) then these cannot be refunded.
+Please note that if any disbursements have been incurred (searches for example) they will not be refunded.

 Second Search Promise

 If you are buying a house and the transaction falls through at no fault of your own, all searches that are usually required for a purchase transaction for your next purchase are free of charge (terms and conditions apply).

 When buying a house, this is a fee that is charged for registering you as the new owner with Land registry.
 Please note that if the property has never been registered at Land registry, there may be an additional fee.More useful guides